 Earlier this Fall, Valerie C. Smith, Westhab’s Assistant Vice President for New York City Singles Housing Programs, was honored with a New York Life Foundation Love Takes Action Award.
 She was nominated for the award by Robert H. Petrocelli, Jr., an agent with New York Life’s Manhattan General Office, and the First Vice Chair of Westhab’s Board of Directors.
 On December 4th, Ms. Smith, Westhab Chief Operating Officer Jim Coughlin, and Managing Partner of New York Life’s Manhattan General Office Dominick Kortkamp, came together for the presentation of the check.
+Then, in January 2021, in response to Valerie C. Smith’s incredible work throughout the pandemic, Spectrum News NY1 named Ms. Smith their New Yorker of the Week.

 The Love Takes Action Award program awards $50,000 to local nonprofit organizations, which are championed by New York Life agents and employees.
 Ms. Smith was one of thirty-five individuals from across the nation who was recognized for embodying Love Taking Action in response to the COVID-19 pandemic.
 As part of the New York Life Foundation’s recognition of Ms. Smith, she was able to direct a $50,000 general support grant from New York Life Foundation to Westhab to support its mission of developing high-quality affordable housing and delivering a broad range of services designed to help people and communities thrive.